LdB-ECM/Pi_AARCH64_Baremetal/SayHello/README.md

 >
 >
 >
 >​	Next it runs a small autodetect check on address 0x3F3000FC which is the SD Card Vendor ID if that value is not 0x9902xxxx it knows we must be on a Pi4.
-That detection sequence will the set a global value provided on the interface called **Pi_Peripheral_Addr** which is the address of the peripherals it will be 0x3F000000 on a Pi3 and 0xFE000000 on a Pi4.
+That detection sequence will set a global value provided on the interface called **Pi_Peripheral_Addr** which is the address of the peripherals, it will be 0x3F000000 on a Pi3 and 0xFE000000 on a Pi4.
 >
 >
 >